 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Dave Dunn, Brian Glennie, Greg Hubick, Borje Salming, Rod Seiling, Ian Turnbull.
-Forwards: Don Ashby, Pat Boutette, George Ferguson, Scott Garland, Inge Hammarstrom, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Jack Valiquette, Tiger Williams.
+Forwards: Don Ashby, Pat Boutette, George Ferguson, Scott Garland, Inge Hammarstrom, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Jack Valiquette, Dave Williams.

 MTL – 30-6-6 (.786)